-13 famous players who don’t really love football following Ben White’s admission
+13 famous players who don’t really love football at all

 However, there are some professionals who, for one reason or another, aren’t anywhere near as obsessed with the beautiful game compared to the vast majority of their peers.

+Arsenal’s Ben White is one of the best current examples of a top-level footballer who, it's fair to say, doesn't love football.

-Take Arsenal’s Ben White, for example.
-In an interview with Sky Sports in October, the £50 million centre-back admitted that he didn’t grow up watching football and, as a result, wasn’t even aware of what type of player Patrick Vieira was.
+In an interview with Sky Sports in October 2021, the £50 million centre-back admitted that he didn’t grow up watching football and, as a result, wasn’t even aware of what type of player Patrick Vieira was.

 White, who currently wears Vieira’s old No. 4 shirt at the Emirates Stadium, confessed: “No I never watched football when I was younger, still don't now.
 I just loved the game, I was always playing it - never watching it.
 So I don't know too much about older generations.